-1. Using a ramp and a toy car (or your H-O-H vehicle with the fuel cell removed and the motor and gears disconnected so that it is free rolling), release the car from the top of the ramp several times until you can observe where the car repeatedly stops.
+1. Using a ramp and a toy car (or your JSS vehicle with the motor and gears disconnected so that it is free rolling), release the car from the top of the ramp several times until you can observe where the car repeatedly stops.
 Mark this distance with a piece of masking tape.
 Measure the distance and enter it in the chart below.

-Attach a 6 x 8" piece of foamcore or plywood with masking tape to the chassis of the car in the orientations listed below.
+Attach a 6 x 8" piece of foamcore or plywood with masking tape to the top of the car in the orientations listed below.
 In tests #2 and #3 the panel should be extending straight up from the top of the car.
 Run each test several times to observe where the car repeatedly stops.
 Mark this distance and add it to the chart below.